bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/api-servers.md

 This example shows three API servers, for the common dev, staging, and production environments.
 Perhaps the local environment is on localhost and perhaps its a virtual machine on the cloud somewhere, but the idea is that same, you have all the different places an API might be.

-> info
+> The `x-internal` is not strictly part of the specification, but it is a commonly used extension.
+Any tools that support it will hide these servers, removing them from user facing documentation for example.
+This lets you can keep handy development and testing information in OpenAPI, but avoid confusing end-users with details about your internal setup.
-> The `x-internal` is not strictly part of the specification, but it is a commonly used extension, which will help hide these servers from most tools when publishing your documentation, so you can keep those URLs hidden from documentation views to avoid confusing end-users with details about your internal setups.
+{: .info}

 ## Server Variables